graalvm/workshops/vscode-tools-for-micronaut/README.md

 ## Discover what the Micronaut Activity View Can Do

-The Tools for Micronaut extension aupports a custom IDE view dedicated to Micronaut.
+The Tools for Micronaut extension supports a custom IDE view dedicated to Micronaut.
 When you install the extension the icon for this view is visible on the right activity bar, as shown below.
-It can be shown, or hidden, by right clicking (`CTRL + mouse click` on MacOS) on the activity bar and either activating, or deactivating it.
+It can be shown, or hidden, by right-clicking (`CTRL + mouse click` on MacOS) on the activity bar and either activating or deactivating it.

 ![Open the Micronaut Activity View](images/micronaut-activity-view.gif)